 University of Arizona

-Some mysteries remain about the construction of the current church, and it is known that the church is built about one and a half miles south of the original churches location.
-The current one completed in 1793, the present San Xavier del Bac is made of kiln-baked bricks that are covered with white lime plaster from the nearby mountains to tyhe South East.
-The foundation of stones and mortar under the front towers is nearly six feet deep with the stones having been brought by ox cart.
-The 2nd church (the one seen today) was built in its current location due to its higher ground, and protection from flooding.
+Some mysteries remain about the construction of the current church, and it is known that the current church structure is built about one and a half miles south of the original church structures location.
+The current structure completed in 1793, the present San Xavier del Bac is made of kiln-baked bricks that are covered with white lime plaster taken and hauled from the nearby mountains to the South East.
+The foundation of stones and mortar under the front towers is nearly six feet deep with the stones having been brought in by ox cart.
+The 2nd church (the one seen today) was built in its current location due to its higher ground, allowing it protection from flooding.

-The original church was made with logs brought in on ox carts from the Madera Mountains miles away.
+The original church was made of logs brought in on ox carts from the Madera Mountains miles away.
 After many attacks from Apache Indians that church was finally burned to the ground in 1748.
-Among the facts known is that the current structure was built in 1783 with a 7,000 peso loan from an early Spanish Tucson Merchant who had come to New Spain to escape the wraith of then King Carlos.
+Among the facts known is that the current structure was built in 1783 from a $7,000 peso loan made from an early Spanish Tucson Merchant who had come to New Spain to escape the wraith of then King Carlos.
 However, sometimes the questions of today often far outnumber the known answers of yesterday.

-One is that to this day, the east tower of the Mission has never been completed.
-Several records exist to explain about why it was left unfinished.
-First the church's original 7,000 Peso loan was not enough, the priests decided not to finish it so that no taxes would have to be paid under the King of Spain's Royal Decree that unfinished buildings paid no taxes.
+Seemingly, one question is that to this day the east tower of the Mission has never been completed.
+However, many records exist to explain about why it was left unfinished.
+First the church's original $7,000 Peso loan was not enough, and formost the priests decided not to finish it so that no taxes would have to be paid under the King of Spain's Royal Decree that all unfinished buildings in Spain did not have to pay any taxes.